Science with a small two-band UV-photometry mission III: Active Galactic Nuclei and nuclear transients: Monitoring of peculiar sources

 For $\dot{m}\gtrsim 10^{-2}$, the energy-balance equation, Eq.~\eqref{eq_energy_balance}, does not have a unique solution, i.e. the ADAF solution is not well defined.
 Therefore, in the following, we consider low-luminosity AGN (LL AGN) accreting at $\dot{m}<10^{-2}$, for which the ADAF model provides a suitable representation of their accretion flow.
-We adopt the ADAF SED model of \citet{2021ApJ...923..260P}, which is a modified version of \citet{1997ApJ...477..585M}, for calculating monochromatic luminosities as a function of the frequency\footnote{The \texttt{python} code is avaiable at \url{https://github.com/dpesce/LLAGNSED}.}.
-Subsequently, we infer corresponding AB magnitudes including the UV domain to assess the observability of LL AGN.
+We adopt the ADAF SED model of \citet{2021ApJ...923..260P}, which is a modified version of \citet{1997ApJ...477..585M}, for calculating monochromatic luminosities as a function of the frequency\footnote{The \texttt{python} code is available at \url{https://github.com/dpesce/LLAGNSED}.}.
+Subsequently, we infer corresponding AB magnitudes including the UV domain to assess the observability of LL AGN with a \textit{small UV photometry mission}.

 For the exemplary calculations, we choose the parameters of two nearby representative quiescent or rather LL AGN galaxies: M31 at the distance of $\sim 752\,{\rm kpc}$ \citep{2012ApJ...745..156R}, which is a barred spiral galaxy in the Local Group, and M87 at the distance of $\sim 16.4\,{\rm Mpc}$ \citep{2010A&A...524A..71B}, which is the giant elliptical galaxy in the Virgo cluster.
 For M31 SMBH, which we denote as M31* in analogy with Sgr A* \citep{2017FoPh...47..553E}, we adopt $M_{\bullet}\sim 10^8\,M_{\odot}$ and $\dot{m}\sim 10^{-9}$ \citep{2009MNRAS.397..148L}.
 For M87*, we adopt $M_{\bullet}=6.2\times 10^9\,M_{\odot}$ and the range of relative accretion rates $\dot{m}=(2-15)\times 10^{-6}$ according to \citet{2021ApJ...910L..13E}.
 While M31* is beyond the detection limit in the UV bands ($m_{\rm AB}\sim 49$ mag for $\lambda=225$ nm), M87* should still be bright enough to be detected ($m_{\rm AB}\sim 19$ mag for $\lambda=225$ nm).
 In Fig.~\ref{fig_LLAGN1}, we show the estimated broad-band spectral energy distributions for both sources calculated using the ADAF model of the accretion flow.